Posted May 16, 2019 in Essential Oil Basics by Rocky Mountain Oils

 If you are familiar with essential oils or use them often, odds are you have either bought or made your own essential oil blends in a roll-on bottle.
 Roll-on bottles are meant to make the topical application of essential oils easier.
 Why?
-Because the oils are already diluted with a carrier oil, and all you have to do is rub the rollerball along your skin.
+Because the oils are already diluted with a carrier oil, all you have to do is rub the rollerball along your skin.
 No mess, and no need to carry around more than just a bottle or two!
-Plus, by using roll-on essential oils, you can feel comfortable with your family using essential oils, knowing that the blends are safely diluted to your family’s needs.
+Plus, you can feel comfortable with your family using essential oils by using roll-on essential oils, knowing that the blends are safely diluted to your family’s needs.

 Roll-on essential oils are pretty fantastic, but did you know that there are a few main areas of the body where you can apply your roll-ons for maximum benefits?
 While you technically could apply essential oils just about anywhere, the following four specific areas are the best places to apply your roll-ons: